merchantprotocol/documentation/docs/05_Magento_v1/Edit_Buttons/04_Usage.md

 ## How to Use?

-To use this feature you must be logged in admin.
+To edit the following pages you need to log in to the admin.

 ## CMS Pages